SimonCropp/Argon/docs/Performance.md

 <sup><a href='/src/Tests/Documentation/PerformanceTests.cs#L7-L19' title='Snippet source file'>snippet source</a> | <a href='#snippet-jsonconverterattribute' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-If the class to convert isn't owned and is it nor possible to use an attribute, a JsonConverter can still be used by creating a `Argon.Serialization.IContractResolver`.
+If the class to convert isn't owned and is it nor possible to use an attribute, a JsonConverter can still be used by creating a `Argon.IContractResolver`.

 //TODO
 ```cs